lynnliu030/berkeley-os-prelim/storage/crash_consistency_jfs.md

      *  Checkpoint metadata
 ### Performance v.s fault tolerance tradeoffs
 Journaling techniques add some overheads to each write but recovers more quickly from power loss.

+## Other Solutions
+1. Software updates
+2. Copy-on-write (COW): like in LFS
+   *   Technique: never overwrite files or directories in place
+   *   Place new updates to unused locations
+   *   After a # of updates, COW FS filps root structure of FS to include pointers
+3. Optimistic crash consistency
+   *   Issue as many writes to disk as possible by using transaction sum